 It is our responsibility to exceed expectations of our stakeholders in the market.
 We strive to do so by delivering high quality and safe products, maintaining financial stability and tackling the risk of cyber security through robust policies and measures.

-We would like to thank our staff for their hard work in contributing to this Report and another successful year for Far East Group Limited.
+We would like to thank our staff for their hard work in contributing to this Report and another successful year for the Group.

 Board of Directors